chijindujulian/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18-letteronly - Display lines starting with letters 19-AZ - Translate lowercase to uppercase and vice-versa 20-hiago - Delete character from file
 21-reverse - Reverse an input
+22-users_and_homes - print users and home directory